itfahim0/ModMail-Bot/README.md

 - `/stats` - Show bot statistics

 **Total: 23 slash commands**

+## 📢 Announcement System

+The bot features a powerful interactive announcement system accessible via `/announce`.

+### How to use:
+1. Run **/announce** (no arguments needed).
+2. A menu will appear with the following options:
+   - **📢 Channel Announcement**: Send a formatted embed message to a specific channel.
+   - **📝 Create DM Announcement**: Draft a mass DM to send to all subscribed users.
+   - **👀 Preview DM Announcement**: Send a test copy of a draft to yourself.
+   - **✅ Approve DM Announcement**: Approve a draft to start sending it to users.
+   - **📊 View DM Stats**: Check how many DMs were sent/failed.

+### DM Subscription
+Users can manage their DM subscription using:
+- `/subscribe opt-in` - Receive announcements via DM.
+- `/subscribe opt-out` - Stop receiving announcements.

 > **Note:** Most commands are currently stubs and require implementation.
 The core structure is in place in `src/commands/`.